-Sequoia’s partner leading their investment in Yubi is Mumbai-based Gayatri Yadav.
-Gayatri is strong on fintech disruptors busting through with a brand that declares unambiguously what they believe in.
+Sequoia's CMO for India and Southeast Asia is Mumbai-based Gayatri Yadav, who also advises the team at Yubi.
+Gayatri is strong on fintech disruptors bursting through with a brand that declares unambiguously what they believe in.

 Yubi’s walking that talk.
 The company says credit is a ‘life-force’ and that access to credit is ‘a fundamental right for all’.
 It’s this set of ideas that give the Yubi brand its centre of gravity: money makes everything possible, and Yubi is the platform to a world of financial possibilities.
 ‘A possibilities platform,’ in the company’s own way of telling it.